-September has come to a close, which means Giving Season is right around the corner.
+No matter the time of year, Giving Season feels like it’s always right around the corner for nonprofits.
 You know that the last few months of the year are critical for nonprofit fundraising.
 But did you know that a third of all nonprofits raise between 26%-50% of their total funds just from end-of-year giving?
 That’s a whole lot of money (and pressure) on the line for your organization.

 If 2020 has you feeling stretched thin, there’s no need to panic.
 We’ve put together an easy and effective #GivingSeason Game Plan for your team to follow.
 So let’s get started!
 Fire up your Snowball platform, and check off these first easy wins from your to-do list.
 You can set these up in about one minute!